This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 If you have given birth to a baby that shows signs of brain damage, you may think that your medical caregivers failed to provide adequate care.

-In this case, you can bring a lawsuit against an individual or a health care institution to seek justice for your child and seek compensation that will help your child have a better future living with brain damage.
+In this case, you can bring a lawsuit against an individual or healthcare institution to seek justice for your child and seek compensation that will help your child have a better future living with brain damage.
+Contact an experienced birth injury lawyer to help you take the next steps.

 Get Matched with a Leading Birth Injury Attorney in Your Area